IvanKryvoruchko/jv-internet-shop/README.md

 Add sdk 11.0.3 in project struсture.

-Use file /jv-internet-shop/src/main/resources/init_db.sql to create schema and all the tables required by this app in MySQL database.
+Use [script](./src/main/resources/init_db.sql) to create schema and all the tables required by this app in MySQL database.

-At /jv-internet-shop/src/main/java/com/company/internetshop/factory/DaoAndServiceFactory class use username and password for your DB to create a Connection.
+At [DaoAndServiceFactory](./src/main/java/com/company/internetshop/factory/DaoAndServiceFactory.java) class use username and password for your DB to create a Connection.

-Change a path in /jv-internet-shop/src/main/resources/log4j.properties.
+Change a path in [log4j.properties](./src/main/resources/log4j.properties).
 It has to reach your logFile.

 Run the project.